-I’m currently a PhD student studying at the College of Medicinal, Veterinary and Life Sciences at the University of Glasgow.
+I’m currently a Research Assistant with the University of Glasgow.
 My research is carried out at the MRC/CSO Social and Public Health Sciences Unit.

 My initial degree in Biochemistry fed my belief in the value of scientific thinking to improve Health and Healthcare, and challenged me to continually question, prove and discover.

 My various work and internship roles through churches and Christian charities has given me valuable experience of Teamwork, Leadership, Problem Solving and Communication.
 I thrive on working as part of a team, engaging in the development of other team members and sharing knowledge and work goals.

 I am looking to develop a career in working to improve Health and Healthcare through Investigating and Analysing interventions, proposing improvement through policies and practices and Communicating and Advocating for these to Public, Practitioners and Policy-makers.